mmunch103/tangibledata/README.md

    It should look something like this: var b = p5.board('/dev/cu.usbmodem1411', 'arduino'); Save the file and close.

+6. Open Terminal/Commandline, run line:
+		npm install -g p5bots-server

-6. Open Terminal/Commandline, enter folder where you are storing the Tangible Data project
+7. Enter into the folder where you are storing the Tangible Data project package

 7. In command line type: bots-go -d *drag folder here*, then run the command.